sla80/SmartSvgViewer/README.md

 </svg>
 ```

-### Future plans
-- Pop-up menus, Preferences window, many UI improvements, Dark theme, Batch Conversion, Image Comparison, and configurable SVG Optimizer integration.
-- Obtain a certificate for signing the installer MSI package to get rid of the “Windows protected your PC” and/or “Unknown Publisher” warnings during installation.
-- Support SVG Fonts viewing.
-With ability to export selected glyphs as SVG of course.
-- Ability to view other image formats: PNG, GIF, JPEG, BMP, TGA, DDS, PSD, and maybe some new vector formats.
-That's it!
-SVG viewer will be a versatile full-featured image viewer.
-- Implement feature requests.
-### System Requirements
-Supported operating systems:
-- Windows 10 (May 2019 Update, or newer) or
-- Windows 7, 8 .8.1, 10 (older versions) with [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework) (or newer) installed.
-### How to install
-- Download the installation package [SmartSvgViewerSetup.msi](https://github.com/sla80/SmartSvgViewer/raw/master/SmartSvgViewerSetup.msi) (440 KB).
-- Install it.
-Your Windows will warn you that this MSI package has an “Unknown Publisher”, just skip this warning.
-Soon I will receive a certificate for installer signing to make this warning go away.
 ### How this project started
 As a UI/UX designer I often have to deal with SVG images at my job, and popular image viewers such as “[IrfanView](https://www.irfanview.com/)” and “[XnView](https://www.xnview.com/en/xnview/)” cannot display the SVG images properly.
 If you work with SVG files, then of course you are aware of this trouble.
 BTW, I reported this issue to the tech support of both of these viewers, as well as to the developer of the library they both use to render SVG.